2 How Science Works

 We now acknowledge that a linear visualization is oversimplified and not an accurate representation of how science is actually carried out.
 The flowchart below represents the process of scientific inquiry as much more dynamic, building new knowledge of and benefits for the natural world not just by individual scientists but through community contributions.
 Take a moment to review and reflect upon this circular portrayal of science as a non-linear, dynamic, and iterative process.

 To view an example of the process of science during a scientific ocean drilling expedition, check out this video from IODP Expedition 342.
 For two months in 2012, the drill ship JOIDES Resolution collected sequences of sediment and clay in the northwest Atlantic Ocean.
 With access to deep-sea material and through immediate laboratory testing and analyses on board, scientists find the linear process of the scientific method does not work.
-Instead, science at sea is filled with changing directions, collaboration with those on board and onshore, and adjustment of the original research questions.
+Instead, science at sea is filled with changing directions, collaborating with those on board and onshore, and adjusting the original research questions.

 Exercise – The process of science on Expedition 342